One of the perks of being a travel nurse is getting to travel the world.

 - Trying to make new friends

-It is also convenient for the travel nurse agency, as well as the nursing facility since they will be able to avoid:
+It is also convenient for the travel nurse agency and the nursing facility since they will be able to avoid extra paperwork and additional staff needed for orientation.

 As every travel nurse knows, not every location or position pays the same.